-- available for use.
-This number will decrease as the number of active connections increases. - Hard Connects Per Second This is a count of how many connections are being opened explicitly each second.
-You might expect this number to rise when first starting Rock or when there aren't enough available connections in the connection pool. - Soft Connects Per Second - The number of connections being obtained from the connection pool per second.
-Note, it's possible for this number to be larger than the number of connections in your pool because most connections are used for only fractions of a second. - 6 Azure SignalR Endpoint
+- when first starting Rock or when there aren't enough available connections in the connection pool. - Soft Connects Per Second The number of connections being obtained from the connection pool per second.
+Note, it's possible for this number to be larger than the number of connections in your pool because most connections are used for only fractions of a second.